-SARS-CoV infects several species of animals, including mice, ferrets, hamsters, cats, and monkeys, but most of these animals develop either mild or no clinical disease.
+SARS-CoV infects several species of animals, including mice, ferrets, hamsters, cats, and monkeys, but most of these animals develop either mild or no clinical disease, making them not useful for studies of lethal SARS.

 Rodent-adapted strains that cause severe disease in some strains of mice and rats were used for studying.